Pupil Premium Strategy

 an outline of the provision that was made since the last meeting.

 An evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision.

 Parents will receive information as to the progress of pupils through personal information sent home on individual education plans and through reporting of assessment results at the end of the academic year.

-The Governors of the school will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.
+The Academy Council of the school will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.
 This task will be carried out within the requirements published by the Department for Education.

 Further information can be found on the link below: